NCEAS/oss-lessons/version-control/3-code-versioning-remote.md

 1. Add the remote address: ```git remote add origin https://github.nceas.ucsb.edu/brun/demo.git```
 2. Do your initial push: ```git push -u origin master```

 The `-u` flag sets the upstream tracking.
 This allows git to track changes on the remote branch.
-It also allows argument less `pull` (or `merge` to be exact).
+It also allows you to `pull` without argument (or `merge` to be exact).
 You only need to set it once (per branch).
 Note that when you `clone` a repository, the upstream tracking is set automatically to `origin/master`, therefore you can directly use `git push` on the master branch without additional arguments.

 ### Managing Merge Conflicts

-The most common cause of merge conflicts happen if different another user change the same file that you have modified.
+The most common cause of merge conflicts happens if a different user changes the same file that you have modified.
 It can happen during pull from a remote repository (or when merging branches).

 1. If you **know for sure** what file version you want to keep: